Features new to Windows XP: Encrypting File System

 Windows XP includes several Encrypting File System improvements The most notable improvement is that multiple user accounts can share access to encrypted files on a file-by-file basis.
 A Details button in the Advanced file attributes dialog in the file's properties allows adding or removing additional users who can access the EFS-encrypted file, and viewing the certificate thumbprint and the Data Recovery Agent account.
 EFS certificates are autoenrolled in the CA and there is support for revocation checking on certificates used when sharing encrypted files.
 Unlike Windows 2000, there is no default local Data Recovery Agent and no requirement to have one, although a self-signed certificate for the recovery agent can be generated using cipher.exe.

 The DPAPI Master Key can be protected using a domain-wide public key.
 A stronger FIPS 140-1 compliant algorithm such as 3DES can be used.
+Windows XP Service Pack 1 adds support for and the default use of AES-256 symmetric encryption algorithm for all EFS-encrypted files.
 Windows XP also warns the user if the EFS encrypted files are being copied to a file system such as FAT or unsupported location which does not support EFS, and thus the file is going to get decrypted.

 Windows XP can also encrypt files on a remote server with NTFS if the server is trusted for delegation in Active Directory and the user's certificate and private key are loaded in the local profile on the server.
 If a roaming user profile is used, it will be copied locally.
 On a WebDAV server mapped by a drive letter, Windows XP can encrypt the file locally and transport it as a raw encrypted file to the WebDAV server using the HTTP PUT command.
 Similarly, EFS encrypted files can be downloaded raw from the WebDAV and decrypted locally.
 The command line utilities cipher, copy and xcopy have been updated in Windows XP.
 EFS can also be completely disabled in Windows XP through Group Policy (for a domain) or through the registry (for a non-domain computer).

 For faster cache validation, the time for how long the user session key and certificate chain are cached can be adjusted.